vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.4.2 =
+* Fix: Truncate initialCharge description if it's longer than 45 characters long.

 = 1.4.1 =
 * Fix: Added a polyfill for the PHP `array_key_last` function for hosts with PHP < 7.3.0.